Woman wins legal case against resume writing company over ‘unprofessional’, error-laden job application

 Furthermore, the company did not send through a completed cover letter for the application until 8:13am that same day, which was 45 minutes before the applicant was due to commence her trip.
 This led to the applicant uploading the resume without reading or checking the document, meaning the errors in the document were submitted to the government agency.

 Fairfax reports these errors included an incorrect name of the applicant appearing at the bottom of her application, an incorrect reference to ASIO as ‘ASIC’, and the response to the selection criteria being 400 words over the limit.

-The director of 1300 Resumes acknowledged the company was late in providing the applicant’s documents, the resume “contained several errors” and the selection criteria exceeded the word limit.
+The director of the business acknowledged the company was late in providing the applicant’s documents, the resume “contained several errors” and the selection criteria exceeded the word limit.
 However, she argued the errors were “easily corrected”.

-However, the tribunal sided with the job applicant and as a result, 1300 Resumes was required to pay the woman the sum of $450.00, plus her application fee of $62.70.
+However, the tribunal sided with the job applicant and as a result, the business was required to pay the woman the sum of $450.00, plus her application fee of $62.70.

 Employers “immediately turned off” by error-filled resumes

 Speaking to SmartCompany, Martin Nally, director of hranywhere, says the number of resumes regularly submitted to employers with glaring mistakes is an “appalling situation”, saying he is immediately turned off resumes with mistakes in the first few pages.